TheDaemoness/IceAndShadow3/src/main/scala/mod/iceandshadow3/multiverse/README.md

 ## Nyx Item Freezing

-The fixed list of vanilla items that freeze (in addition to the freezing behavior in general) can be found in `dim_nyx.LIFrozen`.
+The fixed list of vanilla items that freeze unusually can be found in `dim_nyx.UnusualFreezeMap`.
+Otherwise, see the `antifreeze` and `freezes` item tags.